FastLED/FastLED/platforms/arm/cc3200/cc3200_compile_notes.md

-*For the CC3200, this was designed to use the CC3200 drivers & includes with the TI Code Composer Studio.*

-*Please compile this with the GNU GCC compiler.*
+*For the CC3200, this was originally designed to use the CC3200 drivers & includes with the TI Code Composer Studio.
+However, due to some errors as of 4/3/16, decided to compile using Energia libraries instead.
+Think errors have to do with Energia's makefile process vs normal GCC compile*

+#Compiling w/ Energia & CCS#

+This project can be compiled in Code Composer Studio most easily using the Energia import

+##Requirements##

+* Download CCS (Code Composer Studio)
+* Download Energia (version 13+)
+* Download FastLED-CC3200 library.
+Move into folder _[User Path]/Documents/Energia/libraries/_

+##Importing Sketch/Example##

+* Within CCS, go to File->Import->Energia->Energia Sketch or Example
+* If prompted, provide the Energia install directory.
+* Select the chosen sketch.
+I recommend FirstLight, found in the _FastLED/examples_ folder

 #GCC Setup Requirements:#

 ##Compiler##